h3g0c1v/sslextract/README.md

 # SSL Extract

 **sslextract** is a Python tool that extracts key information from SSL certificates, such as domains, emails, IP addresses, and expiration dates, using `openssl`.
+SSL Extract is a tool designed to simplify the auditing and analysis of SSL certificates.
+Whether you are assessing a server's security or need to quickly extract key information from a certificate file, SSL Extract provides you with a simple and efficient solution.

 ## Features